Different Types of Lease Structures: A Comprehensive Analysis for Landlords and Property Managers

 Modified Gross / Modified Net Lease

-Definition: Hybrid between gross and net.
+This structure is a hybrid between gross and net.
 Tenant pays base rent plus a negotiated share of certain operating costs (e.g., in-suite utilities/janitorial), while the landlord typically remains responsible for common-area operations and often taxes/insurance—or these may be shared depending on the deal.

 Pros: